DylanTombs/Notes/Interview Prep/Hireview IB.md

 Ultimately, what makes Bank of America so appealing to me is its culture of responsibility – both in the way it serves clients and in how it encourages teams to work together.
 It’s a place where I can apply my technical background in machine learning and optimisation, but also where I know I’ll grow by learning from colleagues who are equally committed to excellence and collaboration.
 That combination makes Bank of America the perfect place for me to build my career.

+## Why do you want to join William Blair?

+What excites me about William Blair is the way the firm blends rigorous equity research with forward-looking insights that guide investors through cycles.
+A great example is Neal Dingmann’s recent work on the energy sector, where despite short-term commodity noise, the research highlights a likely cyclical bottom and an inflection point for investors.
+That balance between short-term data and long-term allocation strategy really resonated with me.

+In my own experience, I’ve worked on projects that echo this approach.
+For example, in a Forage program I developed a machine learning model to predict seasonal swings in oil and gas, which required filtering out short-term volatility to extract meaningful patterns for allocation decisions.
+Similarly, my quantum-enhanced portfolio optimiser project was focused on asset allocation — benchmarking quantum against classical methods to see which allocations most efficiently balanced risk and return.
+Both experiences showed me how crucial allocation and timing are to performance, which aligns with William Blair’s philosophy that over 90% of portfolio variability stems from allocation choices.

+That’s why I find William Blair’s research culture so appealing.
+It’s not just about tracking markets, but about making research actionable, client-relevant, and forward-looking.
+I’d be eager to contribute to that by bringing both my technical research background and my focus on clarity and client impact.

 ## How do you handle situations where your initial approach doesn’t work?

 I’ve learned to treat those situations as opportunities to refine my thinking.
 For instance, when I was developing a Transformer-based equity forecasting model, my first iterations were overfitting badly.
 It would perform extremely well on training data but fail to generalise.
 Instead of discarding the idea, I broke down the problem: I experimented with different regularisation techniques, reduced the parameter space, and re-framed the feature set around more meaningful financial indicators.